Characterisation of sets of limit measures after iteration of a cellular automaton on an initial measure: Problems solved with this construction

+In fact, the obstructions shown in Section~\ref{section:ComputableObstruction} can be generalised to obstructions on $\mu\longmapsto \V(F,\mu)$, including cases where the initial measure is not necessarily computable, by considering computability with access to an oracle $\mu\in\Ms(\az)$.
+In all the following, we fix a subset $\mathcal{M}\subset\Ms(\az)$.

-A \define{Turing machine with oracle} in $\mathcal{M}\subset\Ms(\az)$ has the same behavior as a classical Turing machine but it takes initially in argument a measure $\mu\in\mathcal{M}$ as oracle.
-During the computation it can query the oracle by writing $u\in\A^\ast$ and $n\in\N$ on an additional \define{oracle tape} and entering a special oracle state.
-Then the oracle writes an approximation of $\mu([u])$ with an error $2^{-n}$ and the computation continues.
+A \define{Turing machine with oracle} in $\mathcal M$ has the same behaviour as a classical Turing machine, except that an oracle $\mu\in\mathcal M$ is fixed prior to computation.
+The machine can query the oracle at any time during the computation by writing $u\in\A^\ast$ and $n\in\N$ on an special additional \define{oracle tape} and entering a special \define{oracle state}.
+At this step, the content of the oracle tape is considered as the oracle input and, after one step, the contents of the oracle tape are replaced by an approximation of $\mu([u])$ up to an error $2^{-n}$ and the computation resumes.